 Provide Some Bedding

 An old blanket, throw, or even towel should do.
 Some people happen to have camping gear or sleeping bags they no longer use.
 That too would be great.
+If you do not have any of those mentioned, you can consider getting a kitty pad that traps dander and hair.

 Pick A Good Place For The Cats’ House